pdjr-beatrice/log/README.md

-Thus, in the configuration presented above, if executing the "ENGINE State" enquiry returns the value "1" (saying engine running), then the ">POSITION Position" enquiry will be processed, otherwise it will be ignored, ensuring that position data is only logged if the vessel is moving.
+Thus, in the configuration presented above, if executing the "ENGINE State" enquiry returns the value "1" (saying engine running), then the ">POSITION Position" enquiry will be processed, otherwise it will be ignored, ensuring that real-time position data is only logged if the vessel is moving.

 The '!' character at the beginning of an enquiry identifies it as non-recording meaning that it will be processed normally but the result will not be saved to